Andresevix/blog/_posts/2015-2-25-Testimonials.md

 "A great student, always asking for other ways to complete a simple task.
 Definitely good classmate and a great sport!" - Ricardo, Technical Drawing Teacher.

+"Valeria's blog is better.
+But you like Coco so you win."- Edda Leon